LocalDoc/helper-bot-/images/README.md

-Folder containing images for the project.
+Folder containing images for the project and their meremaid code.